Microsoft Corporation’s SWOT Analysis & Recommendations

 2. Imitability of some products

-This area of the SWOT Analysis model focuses on opportunities or external strategic factors that can support business growth.
-The following opportunities are significant in Microsoft’s technology business:
+This area of the SWOT analysis model focuses on opportunities or external strategic factors that can support the information technology company’s growth.
+The following are Microsoft’s opportunities:

 1. Business diversification